zuixjs/cdnjs/sparseCheckout.md

 > 605M    .

-The database behind git is only 587MB, and the whole repo is only 605MB, awsome!
+The database behind git is only 587MB, and the whole repo is only 605MB, awesome!

 What's the origin one?